hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 As in any case, it should be possible to get any face absolute position within the screen.

 [12:42:36](#r8A5i6o1epuLrpNZD8fj6ErZcvvCMAPQnjkhHvw5JpQ) <hiiamboris (NOT THIS ONE)>:
 I agree.
-Should you have any ideas on how to solve it and make everyone happy, share them, we'll be listening Ì†ΩÌ∏â
+Should you have any ideas on how to solve it and make everyone happy, share them, we'll be listening üòâ

 [13:02:02](#k02yapSu409gYfb9u7W9qfoyyVKvZWCXmet__v9kyjQ) <zwortex (zwortex)>:
 I laid before you examples of behaviours that look strange to me.
 Either you tell me, raise a case, maybe several, or that's the way it is, so be it.
 Your latest answer is in between and leaves me confuse.
 What shall I do : raise a case, several or not ?